 CalFresh is California's version of SNAP (the Supplemental Nutrition Assistance Program), a federally-funded food assistance program, colloquially known as "food stamps."
-Many students qualify for CalFresh and can receive up to $250/month to spend on groceries at places like Ralphs, Trader Joe's, Whole Foods, Target, and participating Farmers Markets.
+Many students qualify for CalFresh and can receive up to $281/month to spend on groceries at places like UCLA Store Market, Ralphs, Trader Joe's, Whole Foods, Target, and participating Farmers Markets.
 Once enrolled, participants will receive an EBT (Electronic Benefits Transfer) card in the mail, which is reloaded monthly and functions as a debit card at participating grocery stores.
 Enroll in CalFresh to get the resources you deserve to help you thrive as a student!

-How does is work?
+How does it work?

 The CalFresh application takes around 30 minutes to complete.
 CalFresh Initiative at UCLA hosts Virtual Office Hours via Zoom on Mondays, 10:00 am-2:00 pm and In-Person Office Hours on Thursdays, 1:00-5:00 pm to assist students in applying for CalFresh and answer any questions.
 Students can make an appointment through Calendly.